ssharma14/framingham-risk-calculator/README.md

-# portfolio
+# Framingham Risk Calculator
-Hii this is my portfolio using simple html, css and javascript
+It estimates the risk of heart attack in 10 years based on input filled.
+Build using javascript